AltspaceVR/AltspaceSDK/README.md

 ## Debugger

-The Debugger is essentially a remote Chrome inspector for the AltspaceVR browser.
+The Debugger is essentially a remote Chrome inspector for AltspaceVR browsers.

 **[OSX Debugger](http://sdk.altvr.com/debugger/DebuggerMacOSX.zip) - [Windows Debugger](http://sdk.altvr.com/debugger/DebuggerWindows.zip)**
 > Note that you cannot rename the OSX Debugger from Debugger.app after you extract it, or it won’t run due to legacy .app bundle structure — it needs an Info.plist with metadata.